ericklv/nas/README.md

 - Check `mount-hdd.sh` to mount your disk in NAS
 - Clone this repository
 - Set static ip (see commands section)
+- Configure your `.env` file with all variables required as described in `.env.example`
-- Run docker compose up --build -d
+- Run `docker compose up --build -d` to start containers
-- Run install-hacs.sh
+- Run `install-hacs.sh` to install HACS in Home Assistant container

 ## Services
 ### Available